Have an event you’d like added to the calendar? Send us an email: email@example.com.

 - Dine Be’lina and the Navajo Technical University will be hosting a “Sheep to Table” Workshop September 13, 2017 in Crownpoint, New Mexico

-- Southwest Navajo Harvest Feast, September 22nd, at the Southwest Navajo Fairgrounds, Dilkon, Dine’ Nation
+- September 2nd l Southwest Navajo Harvest Feast, Southwest Navajo Fairgrounds, Dilkon, Dine’ Nation

 - Attention Traditional Native Corn Growers of the Southwest: You are invited to attend a gathering of corn nations co-hosted by the Shiprock Chapter House and the Braiding the Sacred Network of Traditional Native Corn Growers from September 29 to October 1, 2017.
 Please click on the link below for the flyer.